 Emulsifiers cause obesity and gut inflammation in mice.

-HOWEVER, in my sneaky investigations I uncovered that most of the groups and people attacking the study are “supported” by companies such as Coca Cola, Hershey, Kraft Foods, Monsanto, McDonald’s, etc. ALL of these companies have millions to lose if emulsifiers are found to cause obesity and inflammation.
+I did uncover that most of the groups and people attacking the study were “supported” by companies such as Coca Cola, Hershey, Kraft Foods, Monsanto, McDonald’s, etc. All of whom have millions to lose if emulsifiers are removed from the GRAS list.
+That doesn’t necessarily mean that their claims are incorrect though.

 The researchers claimed the mice were given doses, “seeking to model the broad consumption of the numerous emulsifiers that are incorporated into almost all processed foods.”